kurosakistrawberry/alice/README.md

 ### 🤝 Contributing

-We welcome contributions to the Alice Music Bot project.
+We welcome contributions to the Orihime Music Bot project.
 To contribute:

 1. Fork the repository.
 2. Create a new branch with a meaningful name.